 Reduced Costs to Treat Heart Disease

-Your out-of-pocket costs will be limited.
-Health plans will have what is called a cap.
-Once you reach that amount, your insurance company covers the rest of your costs.
+- Your out-of-pocket costs will be limited.
+Health plans will have what is called an out-of-pocket maximum.
+Once you reach that amount through your deductibles and other cost-sharing, your insurance company covers the rest of your costs.
 That includes what you would spend on copays and deductibles for medical services and prescriptions.
+The out-of-pocket maximum does not include your monthly premiums.

-You might be able to get financial help to pay for some costs if you're buying insurance through your state's Marketplace.
+- You might be able to get financial help to pay for some costs if you're buying insurance through your state's Marketplace.
 You may be able to get a tax credit to lower your insurance premiums.
-And you may qualify for a cost-sharing subsidy, which reduces out-of-pocket expenses, like paying for heart medicines.
+You can find your state’s Marketplace by going to HealthCare.gov.

-You might qualify for Medicaid coverage, even if you haven't in the past.
+- You might qualify for Medicaid coverage, even if you haven't in the past.
 This will depend on how much you earn and the state you live in.
 See Medicaid Expansion: At-a-Glance to learn more.
+You can find out whether you qualify for Medicaid by going to your state’s Marketplace.

 Savings on Drug Costs for Seniors

-With a chronic heart problem, you will have many protections under the Affordable Care Act.
-By 2014:
+With a chronic heart problem, you will have many protections under the Affordable Care Act:

 - You cannot be dropped by your health plan because you have a heart problem or a condition that can lead to heart disease, such as high blood pressure or high cholesterol.